Feather the Throttle: Revisiting Visual Token Pruning for Vision-Language Model Acceleration: Improving Visual Token Pruning

 \section{Improving Visual Token Pruning}

-Based on our findings from \S\ref{sec:hidden_cost_of_vlm_inference_acceleration}, we now seek to enhance the studied VLM acceleration approach to better preserve fine-grained visual capabilities while still achieving computational efficiency.
-To this end, we propose alternative pruning criteria and demonstrate that our modifications enable effective pruning even when applied after early LLM layers (\S\ref{sec:improving_pruning_criteria}).
+Based on our findings from \S\ref{sec:hidden_cost_of_vlm_inference_acceleration}, we now seek to answer: \textit{can attention serve as an effective criteria for token pruning even in early layers?} To this end, we propose a straightforward solution to removing the positional bias of the attention-based criteria and demonstrate that our modifications enable effective pruning even when applied after early LLM layers (\S\ref{sec:improving_pruning_criteria}).
 Guided by our insights, we present our final approach, \feather (\featherlong) (\S\ref{sec:distilling_insights}), and showcase its impressive visual capabilities while offering high computational efficiency (\S\ref{sec:feather_results}).